ez-plugins/EzShops/docs/integrations/ezboost.md

 ## How It Works

-- When a player activates a boost containing the `sellprice` effect, their sell prices in EzShops are multiplied
+- When a player activates a boost containing the `ezshops_sellprice` effect, their sell prices in EzShops are multiplied
 - The multiplier is calculated as `1 + (amplifier / 100)`
 - Multiple active boosts stack additively
 - The boost applies to both individual item sales and bulk inventory sales